 We provide our products through direct sales organizations in the U.S., Japan, South Korea, and Europe, excluding Spain, Portugal, Italy, Greece, and Eastern European countries.
 In the remainder of our markets outside of the U.S. ("OUS"), we provide our products through distributors.
-No single customer accounted for more than 10% of revenue during the years ended December 31, 2016, 2015, and 2014.
-During the years ended December 31, 2016, 2015, and 2014, domestic revenue accounted for 72%, 71%, and 70%, respectively, of total revenue, while revenue from our OUS markets accounted for 28%, 29%, and 30%, respectively.
-As of December 31, 2016, and 2015, 86% and 88% of all long-lived assets were in the United States.
+No single customer accounted for more than 10% of revenue during the years ended December 31, 2017, 2016, and 2015.
+During the years ended December 31, 2017, 2016, and 2015, domestic revenue accounted for 73%, 72%, and 71%, respectively, of total revenue, while revenue from our OUS markets accounted for 27%, 28%, and 29%, respectively.
+As of December 31, 2017, and 2016, 88% and 86% of all long-lived assets were in the U.S., respectively.

 Our direct sales organization is composed of a capital sales team, responsible for selling da Vinci Surgical Systems, and a clinical sales team, responsible for supporting da Vinci Surgical System use in surgical procedures performed at our hospital accounts.
 Our hospital accounts include both individual hospitals and health care facilities and hospitals and health care facilities that are part of an integrated delivery network ("IDN groups").
 The initial da Vinci Surgical System sale into an account as a major capital equipment purchase by our customers typically has a lengthy sales cycle that can be affected by macroeconomic factors, capital spending prioritization, timing of budgeting cycles, and competitive bidding processes.
 Capital sales activities include educating surgeons and hospital staff across multiple surgical specialties on the benefits of da Vinci Surgery, total treatment costs, and the clinical applications that our technology enables.
-We also train our sales organization to educate hospital management on the potential benefits of da Vinci Surgery, potential reductions in complications and length of stay, and the resulting potential for increased patient satisfaction, surgeon recruitment, and procedure volume.
+We also train our sales organization to educate hospital management on the potential benefits of adopting our technology, including clinical benefits of da Vinci Surgery, potential reductions in complications and length of stay, and the resulting potential for increased patient satisfaction, surgeon recruitment, and procedure volume.

-Our clinical sales team works on site at the hospitals, interacting with surgeons, operating room staff, and hospital administrators to develop and sustain successful robotics surgery programs.
+Our clinical sales team works on site at hospitals, interacting with surgeons, operating room staff, and hospital administrators to develop and sustain successful robotic surgery programs.
 They assist the hospital in identifying surgeons who have an interest in robotic surgery and the potential benefits provided by the da Vinci Surgical System.
 Our clinical sales team provides the current clinical information on robotic surgery practices and new product applications to the hospital teams and has grown with the expanded installed base of da Vinci Surgical Systems and the total number of procedures performed.
 We expect this organization to continue to grow as our business expands.

 Our customers place orders to replenish their supplies of instruments and accessories on a regular basis.
 Orders received are typically shipped within one business day.
-Direct customers who purchase a new da Vinci Surgical System typically place an initial stocking order of instruments and accessories within one month of receiving their system.
+New direct customers who purchase a new da Vinci Surgical System typically place an initial stocking order of instruments and accessories soon after they receive their system.

 Our business is subject to seasonal fluctuations.
-Historically, our sales of da Vinci Surgical Systems have tended to be heaviest during the third month of each fiscal quarter, lighter in the first and third fiscal quarters and heavier in the fourth fiscal quarter.
-In addition, we have historically experienced lower procedure volume in the first and third fiscal quarters and higher procedure volume in the second and fourth fiscal quarter.
+Historically, our sales of da Vinci Surgical Systems have tended to be heaviest during the third month of each fiscal quarter, lighter in the first fiscal quarter and heavier in the fourth fiscal quarter.
+In addition, we have historically experienced lower procedure volume in the first and third fiscal quarters and higher procedure volume in the second and fourth fiscal quarters.
 Procedures treating benign conditions are typically higher in the fourth quarter and lower in the first quarter.
-Timing of procedures and changes in procedure volume impact the timing of instrument and accessory and capital purchases.
+The timing of procedures and changes in procedure volume impact the timing of instrument and accessory and capital purchases.